YairHalberstadt/Blog/CovariantReturnTypesProposal.md

 7. How Design2 Plays with other .Net code
 8. Design2 Advantages/Disadvantages

+### 1. Description

+##### Support for covariant return types in derived classes.
+Note: I am referring to version 5.0 of the C# specification, as it is the last completed version.

+The proposal is to relax the constraint defined in 10.6.4 (override methods):
+>A compile-time error occurs unless all of the following are true for an override declaration:
+>...
+>The override method and the overridden base method have the same return type.

+The constraint will be similiarly relaxed for implicit interface implementations.

+The constraint will not be relaxed for explicit interface implementations, as to do so would make no difference to consuming code.

+The "same return type" constraint" is relaxed using a definition similar to 15.2 (delegate compatibility) for the return type:
+•	An identity or implicit reference conversion exists from the return type of M to the return type of D.

+An implicit reference conversion covers all the inheritance-related conversions.
+It seems OK to me, even if it may be advisable to further restrict this rule by explicitly listing the conversions we want to allow and support.
+For example we may choose to restrict this to only allow identity conversions.
+Both designs given in this proposal would work in either case.

 ### 2. Test Cases

 **case a - overriding a virtual method**